toomanyfrog/hw4-patent-retrieval/README.md

 This is the README file for A0116733J-A0115696W-A0000000X’s submission

 == General Notes about this assignment ==
+5% code level documentation

+10% For your high level documentation, in your README document.
+This component comprises of an overview of your system, your system architecture and how your system deals with each of the optional components (query expansion, utilizing external resources, field/zone treatment, run-time optimizations, and the allocation of work to each of the individual members of the project team.

 == Files included with this submission ==